Matt Ryan (American football): 2008

-2009 season
+2009

 Ryan was voted by his teammates as Offensive Captain alongside offensive lineman Todd McClure at the end of the 2008 season.

-In 2009, Ryan started off the season fast as he threw for 229 yards and two touchdowns with no interceptions as he led the Falcons to a 19–7 win against the Miami Dolphins in the 2009 NFL season opener.
+In 2009, Ryan started off the season fast as he threw for 229 yards, two touchdowns, and no interceptions as he led the Falcons to a 19–7 win against the Miami Dolphins in the 2009 NFL season opener.
 In Week 2, Ryan led the Falcons past the Carolina Panthers.
 Ryan had a career-high in touchdown passes (3), completion percentage (78%) and touchdown passes in a half (3).
 He finished the game 21–28 with 220 yards, three touchdowns, and an interception.
 In Week 3, Ryan and the Falcons lost to the New England Patriots.
 Ryan completed 17–28 for 199 yards with no touchdowns or interceptions in the 26–10 loss.

 In the Week 5 game against the San Francisco 49ers, he completed 15 of 21 passes for 258 yards in the first half, setting a new career-high for the first half of play.
 Ryan finished the 45–10 victory having completed 22 of 32 passes for 329 yards and two touchdowns for a 110.0 passer rating.
 Ryan tossed a 31-yard strike to Roddy White, and he connected to White again in the second quarter with a 90-yard touchdown.
 The pass and reception for Ryan and White set new career highs.
 The pass and reception also mark the third longest in franchise history and the longest pass play since 2001.
 The game was his third-career 300-yard passing outing as the second-year quarterback set a new career-high in total passing yards with 329 in a single game.